 In the Compare Test Cases and Runs dialog, you can do the following:

 •Show/hide the following comparison levels: (i) design actions, (ii) page source data, (iii) styles, and (iv) the layout coordinates of design components on clients.
 To show/hide one of these levels, check/uncheck its check box respectively.

 •Navigate the document by dragging the vertical scroll bars or clicking the Previous Difference and Next Difference buttons.

 •To locate the correspondence of an item in the other test run, place the cursor over the central column at the level of that item.
-The correspondence is shown by a dark red connector between the panes (see screenshot above).
+The correspondence is shown by a green connector between the panes, with differences shown by dark red connectors (see screenshot above).

 •Ignore specified page source or snapshot data nodes for differences.
 In the column between the two panes, right-click a difference connector and select Ignore only <this node> or Ignore all <these nodes> (see screenshot below).
 Ignored nodes are highlighted in yellow.
 These nodes will be ignored as differences in future playbacks.
 To consider differences in these nodes again, deselect Ignore only <this node> or Ignore all <these nodes>.

 •The last item in both trees is the respective final state.
 If there is no difference between the final states, then the connector between them will be green; otherwise it will be red.